linsyking/CanvasHelper2/Readme.md

 ## Configure CanvasHelper

-If you want to use the frontend on your server, go to: [here](https://yydbxx.cn/canvashelper/).
+If you want to use the frontend on our server, go to: [here](https://yydbxx.cn/canvashelper/).
 (Site might be changed in the future)

 Otherwise, go to [CanvasHelper2-conf](https://github.com/linsyking/CanvasHelper2-conf) for more details.